- All Adventures

 - Wainwright Walks

-This year’s Twixmas Winter Walking holiday 27-30 December 2018 will be based from Keswick in the Lake District, Cumbria.
-With access to so many great Lakeland walks, Keswick offers one of the best locations for some memorable winter walking and a variety of places to eat and drink in the town for enjoying group social evenings.
+We’re pleased to announce this year’s Twixmas Winter Walking holiday, based in Keswick in the Lake District, Cumbria, between 27-30 December 2019.
+With access to so many great Lakeland walks, Keswick offers one of the best locations for some memorable winter walking.
+One of the guided walks includes Blencathra, ‘the peoples mountain’, which offers a great day on the Lakeland fells.

 - Fully guided Christmas walking holiday